Our Impact on Health

 For Children

-Some community self help groups choose to build water structures for the schools in their community, channeling rain water runoff into storage tanks.
+Some community self-help groups choose to build water structures for the schools in their community, channeling rainwater runoff into storage tanks.

 For Self Help Groups